FMCalisto/machine-learning-stanford-coursera/README.md

 ### Demonstration

 Please, feel free to try out any of our `exercises/` sampling.
-For instance, you can strat by a file called `ex1.m` at the `exercises/machine-learning-ex1/ex1/` directory.
+For instance, you can start by a file called `ex1.m` at the `exercises/machine-learning-ex1/ex1/` directory.
 It can be used as follows:

 ```bash
 $ cd exercises/machine-learning-ex1/ex1/